kyma-project/kyma/docs/01-overview/main-areas/observability/obsv-04-telemetry-in-kyma.md

 ## Log record processing

-After a log record has been read, it is preprocessed by some central configuration sections like the `kubernetes` filter.
-Thus, when a record is ready to be processed by the sections defined in the LogPipeline definition, it will have several attributes available for processing and shipment.
+After a log record has been read, it is preprocessed by centrally configured plugins, like the `kubernetes` filter.
+Thus, when a record is ready to be processed by the sections defined in the LogPipeline definition, it has several attributes available for processing and shipment.

 ![Flow](./assets/telemetry-logging-flow.drawio.svg)